qubic/docs/docs/learn/proposals.md

 Remember, the proposal process is a chance for you to help shape the future of Qubic.
 Your ideas and opinions matter, so don't hesitate to get involved!

 ## The voting Basics & Rules
-- **A proposal consits** of an **URL** where the proposal is documented.
-This Website should be somthing that **cannot be altered**.
+- **A proposal consists** of a **URL** where the proposal is documented.
+This website should be something that **cannot be altered**.
 Explain what you propose and show which options the computors can choose from.
 - A proposal can have up to **7 options** to vote for and **must be sorted without gaps, duplicates** make the proposal **invalid**.
 - Proposals and ballots are **valid only per epoch** (lifetime)
 - Per **epoch and computor** only **one** proposal is allowed per epoch